 themes/academic/i18n/en.yaml to your own

 i18n folder at the root of your site folder, so you have a path like

 i18n/en.yaml.
 Open the new file and make any desired changes to the text appearing after

 translation:.
 Note that the language files are formatted in YAML syntax.

-To translate the interface text to another language, follow the above instructions, but name the new file in the form
+To create a new language pack, translating the interface text to another language, follow the above instructions, but name the new file in the form

 To translate the navigation bar, you can edit the default